Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 School of Jacopo Palma Giovane (17th century) [attr.]

-Madonna and Child with Saint Sebastian, Saint Roch, and the Portrait of Giorgio Pallavicino
+Ex-Voto with Madonna and Child, Saint Sebastian, Saint Roch, the Portrait of Giorgio Pallavicino di Perasto, and the City of Perast

 17th century, oil on canvas